geowithus/csmouse/README.md

 # CSMOUSE JavaScript / jQuery Plugin | HTML Ctrl + Shift + Left Mouse Click Event

 <p align="center">
-    This functionality mimics Windows® File Explorer (or any other) gimmicks when selecting/deselecting files and folders.
+This functionality mimics file explorer gimmicks when selecting/deselecting files and folders.
+In our CSMOUSE Object - we programmed it to work on web application sets of lists.
 It is simple in settings, 100% safe and styles and HTML/CSS/Datasets combinations are unlimited.
 </p>

 <p align="center">